Thedinen Vanthathu: Plot

-Viswanathan (Vennira Aadai Moorthy) has two daughters: Mythili (Amrutha) and Janaki (Mantra).
-Viswanathan looks for grooms for several years and decides to ask an astrologer about it.
+Viswanathan has two daughters: Mythili and Janaki.
+Viswanathan has been looking for grooms for several years and decides to ask an astrologer about it.
 The astrologer tells him that grooms will approach him soon.
 Accidentally, the bank robbers' bag and the astrologer's bag get interchanged.
 Then, many bags get interchanged.
 Finally, Velumani and Tamizhmani get the money bag and they hide it in an unoccupied house.
 Soon the house gets occupied by Viswanathan's family.
 A racy and funny chase begins for the money bag.